Investment tide may have turned for crisis-hit Russia

 Putin said last week Russia may have reached the peak of an economic crisis worsened by last year's oil price fall and Western sanctions imposed to punish the Kremlin over its role in the conflict in east Ukraine.

-Fears of economic collapse drove a record $150 billion-plus in capital outflow last year, with the rouble falling 40 percent and bond yields spiralling.
+Fears of economic collapse drove a record $150 billion (97 billion pound)-plus in capital outflow last year, with the rouble falling 40 percent and bond yields spiralling.

 But with oil and the rouble having stabilised somewhat, the tide may have turned, even if the bullishness is mostly short-term bargain hunting rather than based on firm conviction.